 17.1 Persons who are not party to this agreement shall have no rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of this agreement.
 This clause does not affect any right or remedy of any person which exists or is available otherwise than pursuant to that Act.

-17.2 The advice we give you is for your sole use and is confidential to you and will not constitute advice for any third party to whom you may communicate it.
-We will accept no responsibility to third parties for any aspect of our professional services or work that is made available to them.
+17.2 The advice we give you is for your sole use and is confidential to you and will not constitute advice for any third party to whom you may communicate it, unless we have expressly agreed in writing that a specified third party may rely on our work.
+We will accept no responsibility to third parties, including any group company to whom the engagement letter is not addressed, your spouse nor any family member of yours or your employer, for any aspect of our professional services or work that is made available to them.

-18.1 In common with all accountancy and legal practices, the firm is required by the Proceeds of Crime Act 2002 and the Money Laundering Regulations 2007 (SI 2007/2157) to:
+18.1 In common with all accountancy and legal practices, the firm is required by the Proceeds of Crime Act 2002 and the Money Laundering Regulations 2017 to:

-- maintain identification procedures for clients and beneficial owners of clients;
+- maintain identification procedures for clients and beneficial owners of clients, and persons purporting to act on behalf of clients;

 - maintain records of identification evidence and the work undertaken for the client; and